 - Applicants must have lived in a residence hall for 2 full semesters prior to the first full semester of employment.

-Exceptions may be granted, on rare occasions, by the Director of Residence Life and Housing.
+Exceptions may be granted, on rare occasions, by the Residence Life professional staff.

 II.
 TERMS OF EMPLOYMENT:

 - Period of Employment:

 The period of employment is for the entire academic year.
 Specific dates are indicated in the RA contract.
 All RAs are required to assist in the opening and closing of the halls for each semester and for all vacation periods.
-Continuation of employment is dependent upon positive periodic evaluation by the Director of Residence Life and Housing and the Assistant Directors of Residence Life and demonstration of continued enthusiasm for the position.
+Continuation of employment is dependent upon positive periodic evaluation by the Area Coordinators and demonstration of continued enthusiasm for the position.
 RAs are expected to be the first residents in the halls and the last residents out of the halls.

 - Time Off: